drake-mer/flights/README.md

 For accessing the documentation.

+# Available Airports for the Company

+TODO: this feature is not implemented yet

-You need to get the list of available cities for this script, you can have it by running:
+Get the list of available airports by doing:
 ```
 ./jet.py --airports
 ```

+# pricings

 To get the available pricings for a round trip between London and Amsterdam, run: